mreinstein/substrate/README.md

 * import other explorable files. e.g., `import something from './my-explorable.md'`

-## Integrating substrate into you current build process
+## Integrating substrate into your current build process

 I've written a rollup plugin that is able to import `explorable.md` files and weave them into usable javascript modules.